c2pir/ArdOscilloscope/README.md

 		- set digital pin mode 				OK
 		- write on a digital pin 			OK
 		- read on an analog pin 			OK
-		- write on a PWM pin 				KO
+		- write on a PWM pin 				OK
 		- use analog pin as INPUT_PULLUP 	KO